cognetive/VPC-Flow-Logs-Analytics/tutorials/anomaly_detection.md

 <br/>

+### Learning and Predicting
-* Great!
+Great!
 Our data is ready for the learning task.
 Now we can run our CNN predictor, providing it the learning duration:

 ![alt text](images/epochs.png)